angular/benchpress/README.md

    runner template.
 This is where the markup for the app being tested should live.
     This is required, although it may be empty.
  1. Create any scripts, html files, or other dependent files in the same folder
- 1. Run `./node_modules/bin/benchpress build` to generate the combined benchmark runner in "benchpress-build/" within the web app
+ 1. Run `benchpress build` to generate the combined benchmark runner in "benchpress-build/" within the web app
- 1. Still in the web app directory, execute `./node_modules/.bin/benchpress run`
+ 1. Still in the web app directory, execute `benchpress run`
  1. Launch Browser (Chrome Canary provides most accurate memory data, See [Launching Canary](#launching-canary) for instructions on testing in Chrome Canary)